SimoneTestino/SimoneTestino/content/Luna/Financials/DBU Funding for Luna.md

 **Application Process**

 The application process for the Green Start-up programme is a multi-stage selection.
 It begins with a detailed online application.
-As all legally binding documents and the application itself must be submitted in **German**, this entire process will be handled by [[Simone Testino]].
+As all legally binding documents and the application itself must be submitted in **German**, this entire process will be handled by [[Luna/People/Simone Testino]].

 The application must be submitted with supporting documents, including CVs and a specific cost plan (using the DBU's Excel template).
 This written application is the basis for the first selection round, which may be followed by an in-depth interview.
 All official guidelines can be found on the [DBU's download page](https://www.dbu.de/en/service/downloads/#application-process).